 More peanut butter recipes:

-These vegan, gluten free and naturally sweetened chocolate-hazelnut chia bars with sea salt are perfect for fueling a workout, or to enjoy as a sweet treat!
+These chocolate-hazelnut chia bars with sea salt are perfect for fueling a workout, or to enjoy as a sweet treat!
 Making these bars can be a fun and easy activity to do with your kids while helping you save money by not having to buy expensive store-bought bars!Read More

 This multigrain vegan blueberry breakfast bake has no refined sugar and takes only 10 minutes hands on time to make.
 It's a great way to use up the random whole grains you have on hand!